 I almost feel like the subtitle says it all: “Southern lady code – a technique by which, if you don’t have something nice to say, you say something not so nice in a nice way.”
 In her hilarious collection of essays, Helen Ellis takes you from Alabama to New York with her witty look at her life, all from a Southern girl’s perspective.
 If you have any connection to the South, you’ll find her humor brilliant.
 Read more →

 One ordinary day, 2-year-old Greta Greene is sitting with her grandma on a park bench when the unimaginable happens.
 A loose brick falls from the windowsill above her head, striking her unconscious and leading to her death.
-Jayson Greene’s emotional memoir tells of the anguish he and his wife experience during this horrible tragedy.
-Yet, even in the midst of such agony, Greene recognizes that this will not be the end.
+Jayson Greene’s emotional memoir tells of the anguish he and his wife experienced during this horrible tragedy.
+Yet, even amid such agony, Greene recognizes that this will not be the end.
 A story of finding hope and the power of love, Greene’s memoir was named among the best books of 2019 by Amazon.
 Read more →

 Best Books 2019 – Science Fiction, Fantasy, and Horror